kioiku-ishisho/kioiku-ishisho/README.md

 # About Me
 Hi there!
 I'm **Kioiku**, a student from the **Department of Life Science, National Taiwan University**.
 Surprised?
 A biologist on GitHub 😄
-I'm also a self-guided learner exploring the world of **web development**.
+I'm also a self-guided learner exploring the world of **web development**,
+currently building small projects and learning by doing.
+Dreaming of becoming a digital nomad 🌍

 ---